-- 4.11.1.
-A written warning may only be given to you in line with the Scheme of Delegation. - 4.11.2.
-Normally a first written warning remains in force for a period of up to 6 months from the date of the letter. - 4.11.3.
-A final written warning normally remains in force for a period of between 12-18 months from the date of the letter. - 4.11.4.
-The length of time a first or final written warning can remain in force can be extended by a Presiding Officer in circumstances where this is considered appropriate. - 4.11.5.
-The first and final written warnings provide details and an explanation of the decision and set out the following: - · Name of member of staff receiving the warning - Nature of the misconduct, poor performance or attendance - The change in behaviour required - The date of issue and duration of the written warning - That no improvement in conduct or performance will potentially mean moving to the next stage of the process (for example, a first written warning may lead to a final written warning, and a final written warning may lead to dismissal) - The advice given to the member of staff concerning his/her right of appeal - Signpost of support mechanisms available to member of staff. - 4.11.6.
-The warning letter is signed by the Chair of the hearing. - 4.11.7.
-A record of any sanction issued is placed on the HR Management Information System (HRMiS).
-Once spent, a record remains on HRMiS but all other documents and papers are securely filed and retained within HR separate from the member of staff's Personal Record File (PRF).
+- 4.16.1.
+A written warning can be given to you in line with the Scheme of Delegation. - 4.16.2.
+Normally a first written warning remains in force for a period of up to six months from the date of the letter. - 4.16.3.
+A final written warning normally remains in force for a period of between 12-18 months from the date of the letter. - 4.16.4.
+The length of time a first or final written warning can remain in force can be extended by a Presiding Officer in circumstances where this is considered appropriate. - 4.16.5.
+The first and final written warnings provide details and an explanation of the decision and set out the following: - Name of member of staff receiving the warning

+- Nature of the misconduct - The date of issue and duration of the written warning - That no improvement in conduct will potentially mean further formal action being taken (for example, a first written warning may lead to a final written warning, and a final written warning may lead to dismissal) - The advice given to the member of staff concerning their right of appeal - · Signpost of support mechanisms available to member of staff. - 4.16.6.
+The warning letter is signed by the Presiding Officer of the hearing. - 4.16.7.
+A record of any sanction issued is placed on the HR Management System HRMiS.
+Once spent, details of the sanction and all other documents and papers are securely filed and retained by HR Professional Standards separate from the member of staff's Personal Record File (PRF). - 4.16.8.
+The individual will receive written confirmation that the sanction is spent.

-4.12.
+4.17.
 Dismissal

-- 4.12.1.
-If you have received a final written warning, further misconduct may warrant dismissal. - 4.12.2.
-You should only be dismissed if, despite warnings, your conduct does not improve to the required level within the specified time period. - 4.12.3.
-Dismissal must be reasonable in all the circumstances of the case.

-- 4.12.4.
-Unless you are being dismissed for reasons of gross misconduct, you should receive the appropriate period of notice or payment in lieu of notice. - 4.12.5.
-There may be occasions when, depending on the seriousness of the misconduct involved, it is appropriate to consider dismissal without notice.
-This is referred to as a summary dismissal. - 4.12.6.
-Any penalty is confirmed in writing, including the procedure and time limits for appeal.
+- 4.17.1.
+If you have received a final written warning, further misconduct may result in dismissal. - 4.17.2.
+You should only be dismissed if, despite warnings, your conduct does not improve to the required level within a specified time period. - 4.17.3.
+Dismissal must be reasonable and consider all the circumstances of the case. - 4.17.4.
+You may be dismissed for a first offence where this is found to be gross misconduct as set out in the Rules of Conduct. - 4.17.5.
+Unless you are being dismissed for reasons of gross misconduct, you should receive the appropriate period of notice or payment in lieu of notice. - 4.17.6.
+In cases of gross misconduct, it is appropriate to consider dismissal without notice.
+This is referred to as a summary dismissal. - 4.17.7.
+Any dismissal sanction is confirmed in writing, including the procedure and time limits for appeal.

-4.13.
+4.18.
 Sanctions and Alternative Penalties